inhale-tech/crm.inhale.tech/README.md

 ----------

-how to start app in cmd:
+how to start automatization in cmd:

 1.Check: